-Our Strategic Blueprint continues to guide our decision-making and strategic choices with an emphasis on value-added ingredients for our customers.
+Our Strategic Blueprint continues to guide our decision-making and strategic choices with an emphasis on valueadded ingredients for our customers.
 The foundation of our Strategic Blueprint is operational excellence, which includes our focus on safety, quality and continuous improvement.
 We see growth opportunities in three areas.
 First is organic growth as we work to expand our current business.
 Second, we are focused on broadening our ingredient portfolio of on-trend products through internal and external business development.
 Finally, we look for growth from geographic expansion as we pursue extension of our reach to new locations.
 The ultimate goal of these strategies and actions is to deliver increased shareholder value.

-We had a strong first quarter 2016 as net sales, operating income, net income and diluted earnings per common share for the first quarter of 2016 grew from first quarter 2015.
-This growth was driven principally by significantly improved operating results in our North America segment.
-Operating income also grew in our Asia Pacific and EMEA segments, which was offset by lower results in our South America segment.
+We had a strong second quarter and first half of 2016 as net sales, operating income, net income and diluted earnings per common share grew from the comparable 2015 periods.
+Our earnings growth was driven principally by significantly improved operating results in our North America segment.
+Operating income also grew in our Asia Pacific and EMEA segments, which was partially offset by lower results in our South America segment.

 Looking ahead, we anticipate that our full year 2016 operating income and net income will grow compared to 2015.
 In North America, we expect operating income to increase driven by improved product mix and margins.
 In South America, we expect another challenging year.
-We believe that operating income will decline modestly from 2015 as we anticipate continued slow economic growth and foreign currency weakness.
+We believe that operating income in this segment will decline from 2015 as we anticipate continued slow economic growth and foreign currency weakness.
 We will continue to maintain a high degree of focus on cost and network optimization in this segment for the remainder of the year.
-In the longer term, we believe that the underlying business fundamentals for our South American segment are positive for the future.
-We expect operating income in Asia Pacific and EMEA to grow modestly in 2016, despite anticipated currency headwinds associated with a strong US dollar.
+In the longer term, we believe that the underlying business demographics for our South American segment are positive for the future.
+We expect operating income to grow in EMEA and Asia Pacific in 2016, despite anticipated currency headwinds associated with a strong US dollar.
 We anticipate that this growth will be driven mainly by improved price/product mix from our specialty ingredient product portfolio, volume growth and effective cost control.